kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 3. The implied warranty of "noninfringement" is not part of the UCC, but is a common feature of general contract law.
-This implied promise protects the buyer if it turns out the goods they received violated somebody else's intellectual property rights.
+This implied promise protects the buyer if it turns out the goods they received infringe somebody else's intellectual property rights.
 That would be the case if the software under The MIT License didn't actually belong to the one trying to license it, or if it fell under a patent owned by someone else.